Bibracte: Monumental basin

 Based on these characteristics, it has been suggested that the basin represents a druidic monument.

+Maumené (2018) suggests that the main axis of the basin is orientated towards a celestial alignment with the constellation of Gemini, reflecting the religious importance of the Dioscuri (Divine Twins) in the Gallic pantheon.
+The boat-like shape of the basin might be related to the mythology of the solar boat, which is also associated with the Divine Twins.

 Almagro-Gorbea (2017) suggests that the Bibracte basin "seems to be correlated to the druid Diviciacus, an expert in the philosophy of nature", in reference to Cicero's statement that “there are indeed Druids in Gaul — for I knew one of them myself, Divitiacus, the Aeduan ...
 He claimed to have that knowledge of nature which the Greeks call 'physiologia'".

-Various classical authors referred to the druids as philosophers who possessed a knowledge of astronomy and adhered to Pythagorean beliefs and practices.
+Various classical authors referred to the druids as philosophers, who possessed a knowledge of astronomy and adhered to Pythagorean beliefs and practices.
 Hippolytus of Rome stated that the druids "investigated to the very highest point the Pythagorean philosophy" and foretold certain events "from calculations and numbers by the Pythagorean art".

-Some modern authors have further suggested that Bibracte was the site of a druidic school, as described by Julius Caesar in the Gallic War:
+Some modern authors have suggested that Bibracte was the site of a druidic school, as described by Julius Caesar in the Gallic War:

 The later Aeduan capital of Augustodunum was the location of the Menian schools, which were dedicated to the study of liberal arts and law.
 The schools are mentioned by Tacitus in his account of the Revolt of Sacrovir:

 Places of worship

 The oppidum of Bibracte has about ten springs and five fountains dating from the Gallic or Gallo-Roman periods.
-The Saint Pierre Fountain was a place of worship and pilgrimage, in which coins and ex-votos were found.
+The Saint Pierre Fountain was a place of worship and pilgrimage, in which coins and votive offerings were found.
 At the summit of the mountain, a Celtic place of worship (nemeton) a hectare large has been exhumed, surrounded by a palisade and concentric ditches.

-Under the current chapel from the 19th century, the 1988 excavations discovered a Galloroman temple.
+Under the current chapel from the 19th century, the 1988 excavations discovered a Gallo-Roman temple.

-Furthermore, the abandonment of the city before the beginning of the Christian era did not prevent the pursuit of pilgrimages carried out in its surroundings.